 A bloody encounter

 French whaling ship Jean Bart was at the Chathams in March or April 1839.
-Its captain, reckoning that Māori were planning to attack the vessel, had a number of Māori who had come aboard killed.
-Surviving Māori armed themselves with the ship’s weapons and attacked; most of the crew escaped in the ship’s boats but were never heard of again.
-Some months later French war ship Héroïne bombarded settlements on the island, landed a party at Waitangi and destroyed their villages and canoes.
+Its captain, thinking that Māori were planning to attack the vessel, had a number of Māori who had come aboard killed.
+Surviving Māori armed themselves with the ship’s weapons and attacked; most of the crew escaped in the ship’s boats but were never seen again.
+Some months later the French warship Héroïne bombarded settlements on the island, landed a party at Waitangi and destroyed villages and canoes.
 Captain Jean-Baptiste Cécille said: ‘By 4 o’clock in the afternoon there remained of all their extensive establishments, of a quarter of a league in extent, and which was pallisaded throughout, nothing but a heap of ashes.’2

 The newcomers traded.
-Whaling overtook sealing from the mid 1830s, with shore stations busy from 1840 until the mid-1850s, after which time whaler visits became more intermittent.
+Whaling overtook sealing from the mid-1830s, with shore stations busy from 1840 until the mid-1850s, after which visits by whalers became less frequent.